FionnOC/urbanComputingApp/README.md

 - Node.js and npm
 - Expo: You can install it using npm: `npm install -g expo-cli`
 - Firebase Account: You'll need to set up a Firebase project and obtain the configuration details to put into your project.
-I am not sure if the ones I have in for myself will work for another user.
+I am not sure if the ones I have in for myself will work for another user, but I have left them in anyway

 ## Setup